Pantagruelon/Ramdisk/Readme.txt

-# Simple Script Shell for ramdisk mounting on OsX
+# Simple Script Shells for ramdisk mounting on OsX and Linux